JNRowe/jnrowe.github.io/articles/rcs.rst

 - Make the ``RCS`` directory.
 - Insert |RCS| tags, such as ``$Id$``, in to your original files to help you keep track.  - Edit your files.
-- Use ``ci`` to commit your revisions to the |RCS| history and annotate changes made.
-You can also use ``rcsdiff`` to see what changes you have made, maybe to help you build your changelog information.
+- Use :command:`ci` to commit your revisions to the |RCS| history and annotate changes made.
+You can also use :command:`rcsdiff` to see what changes you have made, maybe to help you build your changelog information.

 Advanced
 --------